becauseofAI/caffe-plus-plus/README.md

 # Caffe++
+# ☕️
-☕️Assemble new layers to enhance Caffe.
+Assemble new layers to enhance Caffe.
 The Caffe revision: ```99bd99795dcdf0b1d3086a8d67ab1782a8a08383```(commit [SHA](https://github.com/BVLC/caffe/tree/99bd99795dcdf0b1d3086a8d67ab1782a8a08383))

 # New Layers